PavanRangani/docs/docs/prd/legal-entities/partnership.md

 #### Registered Agent

 Registered agent of the firm.
 It can be compnay or contact.
+Default `Contact` is selected.
 Its not mandatory.

 #### Governance